eashigaev/cardz-laravel/README.md

 # Backend API for sample application "Cardz"

-This is a demo API for a frontend, as a mobile app or PWA.
+This is a demo API for a frontend (a mobile app or PWA).
 An imaginary domain of one-time bonus cards (loyalty program) has been implemented.
 The application is intentionally small, so there is no need to understand a large domain.

-The main idea is to demonstrate a mix of useful approaches to enterprise application development with ready-made framework infrastructure.
-These approaches can be applied to various frameworks (e.g. Laravel, Symfony, Zend) and codebases.
+The main idea is to demonstrate a mix of useful approaches to enterprise application development with a ready-made web-framework.
+These approaches can be applied to the various frameworks (e.g. Laravel, Symfony, Zend) and codebases.

 ## Scenario

 A cafe launches the loyalty program "Buy 5 cups of coffee and get one cup for free".
-The cafe issues the disposal card to a customer, notes the purchased cups, and gives a bonus when the required number of cups is reached by the cardholder.
-Another example of the program can be "Buy any 3 dishes from the list and get a discount."
+The cafe issues a disposable card to a customer, notes the purchased cups, and gives a bonus when the required number of cups is reached by the cardholder.
+Another example of the program might be "Buy any 3 dishes from the list and get a discount."

 ## Glossary

-- Achievement - the fact that a task has been completed.
+- Achievement - a fact that a task has been completed.
 - Task - some action that can be executed one or more times (optional).
-Can be active or inactive.
+It can be active or inactive.
 - Program - a set of tasks and a specified number of tasks to complete.
-Can be active or inactive.
+It can be active or inactive.
-- Card - a set of tasks that have been achieved by the holder.
-Can be cancelled by the holder, rejected, or rewarded.
+- Card - a set of tasks that should be achieved by the holder.
+It can be cancelled by the holder, rejected, or rewarded.
 - Company - a business that offers programs and cards.

 ## Features

 - An authenticated user can found a company.
 - As company founders, users can invite and manage the staff (TODO).
-- As company founders or staff, users can manage programs, tasks, issues cards, and manages cards and achievements.
+- As company founders or staff, users can manage programs, tasks, issue cards, and manage cards and achievements.
-- As customers, the users can view their own cards and achievements.
+- As customers, users can view their cards and achievements.

-Note: Customer and card identification must be implemented on the front-end (QR codes).
+Note: Customer and card identification must be implemented on the frontend (QR codes).

 See endpoints [here](src/Api/endpoints.txt)